 You should also consider how your product plans compare to those of other security firms that might be competing with you.
 If you've spotted a customer need, there is a chance that other individuals and companies are also working feverishly to address it.
 Understand who your competitors might be and determine how your solution might be different than theirs.

-Outline the scenarios where a competitor’s product might offer more value than yours.
+Outline the scenarios where a competitor's product might offer more value than yours.
 Along the same lines, determine where your firm might have an advantage.
-Develop your plans to build upon your strength.
+Develop your plans to build upon your strengths.
 Decide whether you have the resources to close the gap in those scenarios where you competitors might be stronger, or whether you will focus on opportunities where you will most likely prevail.

 In addition, consider what is the smallest set of features you need to build into your solution to attract your initial customers.
 The advantages of starting out with such a minimum viable product (MVP) include the ability to start generating revenue, earning early reference clients and receiving real-world feedback related to your business strategy and product roadmap.

 - What are your solution's key benefits?

 - What capabilities should form the initial release?

 Your decisions related to market segmentation and product capabilities need to account for the reach, expertise and motivations of your sales force.
 Take the time to understand how the sales team is set up and, if applicable, contribute to the team's design on the basis of your understanding of the security market and its participants.